 Proposals

-Option 1: To ensure the alignment of CDL implementation, channel properties such as PSD, time correlation coefficient and frequency correlation coefficient should be aligned apart from SNR points alignment.
+Option 1: Study how to ensure the alignment of CDL implementation.
+Channel properties such as PSD, time correlation coefficient and frequency correlation coefficient may need to be aligned apart from SNR points alignment.

 PMI bias

 Proposals

 Option 1: Consideration of CDL modeling in 6GR for PMI report evaluation should follow the identification of robust countermeasures to prevent overfitting to deterministic channel behavior.